kelfriend/chain-complex-of-cover/README.md

-# This method of calculating the chain complex of a cover of some space was abandoned in favour of a method that does not directly compute with group elements (that version is in the latest release of HAP ¯\\_(ツ)_/¯)
+# This method of calculating the chain complex of a cover of some space was abandoned in favour of a method that does not directly compute with group elements as often (that version is in the latest release of HAP)